vortexmakes/TrazerTC/README.md

 - A recent version of [Trazer](https://github.com/vortexmakes/Trazer/releases) which is a console application to capture and format traces from an instrumented application based on [RKH](https://github.com/vortexmakes/RKH)

+### Installing Trazer
+RKH allows developers to verify and validate a reactive application's behaviour at runtime by means of its built-in tracer.
+In addition, RKH provides a very simple but powerful console application, called Trazer, to visualize the trace events' output in a legible manner.
+It can be downloaded and installed as follows.

+1. Download Trazer for Linux 64-bits from its [official repository](https://github.com/vortexmakes/Trazer/releases/download/3.2/RC_trazer_3_2_lnx64b.tar.gz)
+2. Copy downloaded file to a folder and extract it
+3. Change the directory to previous folder
+4. Check it is alright by executing ./trazer

 ## Using Trace Compass with Trazer
 1. Capture a trace session of your reactive embedded application
     1. Run [Trazer](https://vortexmakes.com/rkh/trazer.html) from a terminal typing a sentence like that: `./trazer -c /dev/ttyS0 115200 8N1 -o outtraces` to capture traces from a serial port and to save them to a file